grotius-cnc/scurve-pro/README.md

 ### Reverse engineering strategy

 In the ~/gui dir, the template_x files will show how the algoritme is evolved step by step.
-The difficulty of this algo is solved by making a new strategy :
+The difficulty of coding this algo is solved by making the following structured step by step strategy :

      1. Maka a traditional lineair algoritme including all curve output scenario's.
      2. Apply the conventional scurve algo to 1.
 This is a scurve algo without lineair transition period.